 Trust decides how open a user feels during practice.
 People speak more, write more, and ask more questions when they know how the app manages their data.
 They want simple words to explain storage, access, and the type of protection used.

-Some apps include a small info card that explains what data is stored, how long it stays, and how it’s used in the lesson.
+Some apps include a small info card that explains what data is stored, how long it stays, and how it is used in the lesson.
 This transparency encourages natural communication.
 Users often say they feel more comfortable trying new speaking tasks after reading these details.

 A conversation-driven lesson thrives on repetition.
 People need listening tasks, quick speaking checks, grammar hints, and writing practice.
 When the app responds in a warm tone, learners stay comfortable.
 When it offers small corrections instead of sharp warnings, users stay confident.

-A learner listens to a short audio clip, repeats the phrase, gets a corrected version, reviews vocabulary cards, and then completes a short writing task.
+A simple practice cycle looks like this: a learner listens to a short audio clip, repeats the phrase, gets a corrected version, reviews vocabulary cards, and completes a short writing task.
 All of these steps form a complete loop that strengthens skills.

 Tone matters.
 People want encouragement, not pressure.
 A friendly voice or message helps them stay focused through each lesson.